mandatoryprogrammer/signal-bot/README.md

 ## How do I use it?

+* Install the [Signal Desktop client](https://signal.org/download/) if you don't already have it.
 * [Install the latest Node](https://nodejs.org/en/download/)
 * Clone this repo `git clone https://github.com/mandatoryprogrammer/signal-bot`
 * Install the dependencies `cd signal-bot; npm install`